 Whether you’re dreaming of al fresco brunch, lazy lunch in a lush garden, or divine dinner under the stars, we’ve narrowed down some scenic spots that should appeal to you (and your taste buds).
 Be sure to book a table in advance though, as all of these establishments get very busy!

 Possibly one of the prettiest restaurants in Nicosia, and certainly located in one of the beautiful old neighborhoods of the city, Aigaion House is a picture of perfection, just a stone’s throw from the landmark sandstone Famagusta Gate in the Chrysaliniotissa area.

 Enter the highly-instagrammable establishment – a meticulously renovated grand old home painted in hues reminiscent of the Greek islands – and make your way into the sunken leafy courtyard, shaded by trees and filled with colourful flowers and pots.
 As for the culinary experience itself, prepare to indulge in Greek and Mediterranean-inspired dishes with a twist, with delicious dips to devour, meaty treats to savour, and veggie specials to satisfy the health-conscious palate.

 2. Dionysus Mansion, Limassol

-This delightfully renovated old stone house is as beautiful on the outside as it is on the inside, with its idyllic and well-decorated backyard setting the perfect scene for spring-time lunch or dinner.
+This delightfully renovated old stone house is as beautiful on the outside as it is on the inside, with its idyllic and well-decorated backyard (pictured in the cover photo) setting the perfect scene for spring-time lunch or dinner.